usnistgov/xslt-blender/oscal-styler/readme.md

   - [x] Another button to clear
   - [ ] Test and defend e.g. against conflicts, overloading, bleeding
 - [ ] Hit a Clear All button to clear everything
+- [ ] Deploy an OSCAL Painter application to do CSS only - decorate your OSCAL in the browser

 Write up approaches

 - [ ] 'Least Power' minimal XSLT for styling
+    - OSCAL is copied through and sometimes *wrapped* (not mapped over to) HTML
     - parameter expansion, uuid manipulation and links
     - ids and classes are copied, with local-name() appended to @class
     - other attributes are mapped to @data-*